vvaidy/Qo-DL/README.md

 - Fixed downloading from a list via CLI.
 - Windows' max path limit handled.
 I couldn't do much about this.
 Qobuz-DL won't crash anymore if it runs into this.
 The track's filename will be left as it was before the renaming attempt.
 Tags won't be affected.
+### 2nd Mar 19 - Release 4d ###
+- Single track download support.
+This can be used with the "-url" arg too.

 ## Qobuz-DL Playlist ##
 ### 11th Feb 19 - Release 1 ###